Virginia Harrison: Development

-Virginia is subject to a storyline in which she drugs and impregnates love rival Vanessa Hart (Sherri Saum) with Tyus Robinson's (Russell Curry) sperm, using a turkey baster.
-In doing so Virginia hopes to win the heart of fellow character Michael Bourne (Jason Winston George).
-The storyline proved unpopular with some viewers.
 In another part of the storyline Virginia dresses up as her alter-ego "Nurse Jones" in an attempt to fool and run Vanessa's stay in the hospital.
 Jennings was required to wear a padded fat suit and a "whacked-out" wig.
 Jennings said "It's really old and itchy, and it's hard to tell I have it on with the nurse's uniform, because the costume is so boxy.
 It's not so much heavy as it is hot.
 And the wig is just kind of out there."
+In December 1998, a writer from Soap Opera Update previewed the soap's 1999 stories.
+They revealed that Virginia would continue in her attempts to snare Michael during a time he tries to repair his "shattered romance" with Vanessa.